zaida04/paul-2-23/QUEUE.md

 The best way we can do this, is by using a Queue.
 A queue will always return the first things added (FIFO, first-in first-out) to the queue.

+## Terminology
+- Front: person who was added to the line first
+- Back: person who was added to the line last (we don't usually care about this)

 ### Visualization

 Restuarant: John <- Mary <- Jane